redhunt3rr-cell/DayZSiberiaMap/README.md

 If you want all the original eyescanners doors, eyeballs, teleports and custom creatures from siberia these are private and can be rented with conditions make a ticket for more info.

+You will need to replace all missing monsters by your own if you do not want to rent mine, you can check server logs to see wich one are missing